International Water Diplomacy Keeps McCaffrey on the Road

 June 12, 2013

-Professor Stephen McCaffrey, one of the world's foremost authorities on water resources, has been heavily engaged in international water law diplomacy since the end of Pacific McGeorge's spring semester.
+Professor Stephen McCaffrey, one of the world's foremost authorities on water resources, has been heavily engaged in international water law diplomacy since the end of McGeorge's spring semester.

 McCaffrey served on a three-person team that visited four of the five Central Asia republics (Tajikistan, Kyrgyzstan, Kazakhstan and Turkmenistan) from April 29 through May 5, 2013, with the Deputy Head of the U.N.
 Regional Center for Preventive Diplomacy for Central Asia on a project that involves working with government officials in the republics to develop a framework agreement on shared water resources.